tgherzog/wbg-catalog-manual/index.md

 ### What is the World Bank's Open Data Catalog?

-The Open Data Catalog is a listing of all datasets and data resources available from the World Bank as Open Data.
+The [Open Data Catalog][cat] is a listing of all datasets and data resources available from the World Bank as Open Data.
 All datasets listed in the Catalog are explicitly subject to the Bank's [Open Data Terms of Use][tou].
 For users, the Catalog is intended to provide a "one-stop shop" for all of the Bank's Open Data.
 It includes search features, complete and consistent metadata, and direct links to data files and tools.